Highlights of the Program

 - Tracing U.S. manufacturing resilience while adapting to shifting global and economic demands

-- Driving ROI through smart innovation, exclusive designs, and evolving industrial ecosystems
+- Catalyzing ROI through smart innovation, exclusive designs, and evolving industrial ecosystems

 - Highlighting industry collaboration that enables shared solutions across critical sectors